-eLearning Days
+eLearning Days/Snow Days

-Tiger Elementary Grades 2 & 3 will participate in an e-learning day due to school closure according to the school calendar.
+Park Elementary Grades 4 & 5 may participate in an e-learning day due to school closure.
 Activities will be developed for students to complete at home and aligned to classroom curriculum and Minnesota State Standards.
 Student participation on an e-learning day is required.
 If your child does not participate they will be considered absent for the day.
 More information regarding e-learning and the activities will be shared with each family before the e-learning day is called.
+See school calendar.